-OF THE RELATIONS BETWEEN THE GOVERNMENT AND THE NATIONAL ASSEMBLY
+OF THE RELATIONS BETWEEN THE GOVERNMENT AND THE ASSEMBLY OF THE DEPUTIES OF THE PEOPLE

-The Prime Minister has access to the National Assembly.
+The Prime Minister has access to the Assembly of the Deputies of the People.
 He can charge a member of the Government with representation before the Assembly; that [member] can be assisted, in the course of the debates or in commission, by the members of the Government, by counselors or experts of his choice.